-The Program Description and Application Package will be made available on THDA's website at https://thda.org.
-From the homepage of the website, go to GOVERNMENT & NONPROFIT PARTNERS, TENNESSEE HOUSING TRUST FUND, COMPETITIVE GRANTS, COMPETITIVE GRANTS ADMINISTRATORS.
+The Program Description and Application Package will be made available on THDA's website at Tennessee Housing Development Agency | Competitive Grants Administrators on or before January 16, 2025.
+(From the homepage of the website, go to GOVERNMENT & NONPROFIT PARTNERS, TENNESSEE HOUSING TRUST FUND, COMPETITIVE GRANTS, COMPETITIVE GRANTS ADMINISTRATORS).
+Applications must be submitted to THDA electronically through the secure EDT site provided by THDA.
+Access to the secured site may be obtained by emailing THTF@thda.org.
+Applicants must submit an email to THTF@thda.org once the application has been uploaded.
 If you have questions, please call Toni Shaw at (615) 815-2034.